 - Other lists leave out the U.S. and Canada but include all of Asia alongside Australasia, Oceania, and the Pacific island nations.

 What are the largest and smallest APAC countries?

 By area, China is the largest country in the APAC region (unless one's list also includes Canada, Russia, or the U.S.), followed by Australia, India, Indonesia, and Mongolia.
 The smallest APAC country (not including dependent territories such as Tokelau, which is considered part of New Zealand) is Nauru, with an area of barely 21 km2(8 mi2).

-The APAC region is home to some of the most populous countries.
-China is the most populous in the Asia-Pacific region and the world, with about 1.44 billion people.
-India follows closely behind, with 1.38 billion.
-The third-most populous country in the region and the fourth-most populous in the world is Indonesia, with over 273.5 million people.
-The smallest by population is the British Indian Ocean Territory, which has just 3,000 people.
+The APAC region is also home to some of the world's most populous countries.
+China is the most populous nation in the Asia-Pacific region and the world, with about 1.44 billion people.
+India follows closely behind, with 1.39 billion.
+The third-most populous country in the region and the fourth-most populous in the world is Indonesia, with some 276.3 million people.
+The smallest country by population (again, not counting dependent territories) is either Tuvalu or Nauru, whose projected populations vary depending upon the source consulted, but which always fall between 10,000-12,000 people.